Plateau Station: History

 The station was operated and staffed by the National Science Foundation and United States Navy.
 A select team of four scientists and four navy personnel were on constant duty at the station, which was under the command of a naval medical doctor.
 Originally designed for two years of service, it was in use for three years.

 Until the Fuji Dome Station opened in 1995, it was the outpost at the highest altitude at 3624 m above sea level.
 The effective altitude, due to polar circulation vortex was in excess of 4000 m, making the base a useful location for high-altitude research.
 Although the cold never reached the record set at Vostok Station, the average temperature was consistently lower.

 The buildings on the base were assembled from five pre-fabricated units flown in by Hercules C-130 aircraft with ski landing gear.
 Four units formed the main building, which is 8x25 meters; and a smaller Jamesway huts unit was constructed 300 meters away.
 Two 75 kW diesel generators provided the necessary energy for the main unit; and an additional generator was maintained at the standby unit.
 In addition, a 3500 m skiway was built for air transport.
 A 32 m meteorological tower was erected with instruments at varying heights to monitor the persistent thermal air inversion layer above the Antarctic snow.

-One primary purpose of the base was solar observations, given the high altitude, clear air, and relative short distance to the sun during the austral summer.
+One primary purpose of the base was solar observations, given the high altitude, clear air, and relative shorter distance to the Sun during the austral summer.
 But it was found that the base also provided unique opportunities to observe unusual weather phenomena.